rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 -rw-r--r--.
 1 root root 5.4K Dec 25 00:15 kube-apiserver-pod.yaml
 ```

-and specifically we are interest in the ones that helps us to manage the LoadBalancers and DNS:
+and specifically we are interested in the ones that help us manage the LoadBalancers and DNS:

 ```bash
 [root@vmware-nwjr2-master-0 /]# ll /etc/kubernetes/manifests/ | egrep -i 'dns|haproxy|keepalivd'